cow-co/ansible-template/README.md

 127.0.0.1
 ```

+You can have different inventory files for different environments (e.g. `staging` and `production` inventories).

 ### Group_Vars

 The `group_vars` directory contains subdirectories for each group (those from the `inventory`).
 These subdirectories contain YAML files defining variables which will be applied to all hosts in the given group.
 For example, you might want to point all your Kibana instances at the same set of ElasticSearch instances, so the `group_vars` is where you might place the `es_list` vairable to be passed to the Kibana hosts.
 It is good practice to split your variables into files based on the prupose of the variables.
 For example, if you have some variables relating to the installation of Kibana (e.g. installation directory), you would put these in a separate file (still in `group_vars/kibana`) from the variables related to configuring Kibana itself.